stephengaito/documentArchive/racket/design/architecture/buildTools.md

         implementation.

       * **unit** the unit specifications for the server implementation.

+    * **workspace** a local collection of diSimpExplorer artefacts used in checking the specifications.

   * **vendor** any "local" configuration files and/or scripts required to describe the vendor packages/tools required.